 - Understanding the “server” vs. “desktop” model

 - Figuring out the package manager

 Ubuntu comes in a number of images and released versions.
 One of the first choices to consider is whether you want the “desktop” or “server” release.
 When running an application or project on a server the choice to make is the “server” image.
 You may be wondering what the difference is, and it comes down to two main differences:

 - The “desktop” image has a graphical user interface (GUI) where the “server” image does not

 - The “desktop” image has default applications more suited for a user’s workstation, whereas the “server” image has default applications more suited for a web server.

 It is really that simple.
-Currently, the majority of the differences relate to the default applications offereed when installing Ubuntu and whether or not you need a GUI.
-When I first started using Ubuntu, there were a number of differences between the two (such as a slightly tweaked Linux kernel on the “server” image designed to perform better on server grade hardware), but today it is a much more simplified decision process.
+Currently, the majority of the differences relate to the default applications offered when installing Ubuntu and whether you need a GUI.
+When I started using Ubuntu, there were a number of differences between the two (such as a slightly tweaked Linux kernel on the “server” image designed to perform better on server grade hardware), but today it is a much more simplified decision process.

 This was tricky for me to initially navigate and created a headache since the different versions have different levels of support and updates provided to them.
 For some people, this is not an issue.
 As a developer, you may want to build your application on the latest and greatest OS that takes advantage of new technologies.
 Receiving support may not matter because you won’t be using the server for very long.
 You may also be in a position where you need to know that your OS won’t have any server-crashing bugs.

 Which version do you choose?
 How do you know whether your OS will be stable and receive patches/updates?
 I ran into these issues with when accidentally creating a server that lost support just a few months later; however, I learned an easy-to-use trick to ensure that in the future I chose an LTS release:

 - LTS releases start with an even number and end in 04